-FCE Benefit Administrators is the leading provider of outsourced Health & Welfare benefit solutions to employers.
-FCE Benefits is a Third Party Administrator (TPA), hour tracking and banking, fringe compliance, consolidated premium billing, web enrollment and cloud solutions for fringe benefit plans.
+FCE Benefit Administrators is the leading provider of outsourced Health and Welfare benefit solutions to government contractors.
+FCE Benefits is a Third Party Administrator (TPA) specializing in designing, tailoring, implementing and providing full service administration for “bona-fide” Health and Welfare Benefits to Employers.
+We also provide hour tracking, fringe compliance, DOL audit support and consolidated premium billing and enrollment for fringe benefit plans.
 FCE Benefits has built its business around the unique challenges of providing comprehensive benefit plans to hourly and contract employees making it easy for businesses to grow while being assured of full compliance with the Service Contract Act (SCA), Davis Bacon Act, AbilityOne, Living Wage (LWO) and other government regulatory requirements.

 FCE Benefits plans assure continuous compliance with government regulations and the Service Contract Act’s requirement of “equivalent combination of fringe benefits”.
 FCE Benefits have worked with the SCA, DBA and related legislation and have compiled related information on this website including: